emtized/laravel-docker/README.md

 - `cd` to the project directory.
 - `cd` to `laravel-docker`.
 - Run `docker-compose up -d` to start the containers.
+- Put Your Laravel application into "www" folder
+- copy "default.vhost" from in "sites" and rename to your application name
+- then restart docker
+  `docker-compose restart`

 - Visit **http://localhost** to see your Laravel application.

 <p>&nbsp;</p>